waynodiablo/Oystercard/further_javascript/angularjs.md

 So what is going on here?

 We are describing a new factory called 'Search'.
 We are instantiating a new angular module before every test.
-Then we are instantiating a new instance of Search factory that will be injected into the test.
+Then we are instantiating a new instance of Search factory for each test and injecting it in.
 By instantiating a new angular module and a new factory before every test, we ensure that no state is maintained between each test - so each test runs in isolation.

 if you run your tests now, you should see something like: